-Innovative Cloud Computing Based System
+Highly Innovative Cloud Computing Based System

 We operate an innovative education platform based on cloud computing technologies while most of our competitors in the online education market rely on cloud systems operated by third parties to operate their platforms and online programs.
 Our cloud-based system provides the technological infrastructure for us to expand the scope of our online trading materials in response to evolving market demands and government policies.
-With such infrastructure, we can easily develop additional platforms or add additional features to our existing platforms without spending a significant amount of additional time and resources.
-It also facilities the connection between our platforms and that of our partner universities.
-Compared to our competitors that are using third party cloud system, the data of our members and their activities on our platforms are not available to third party cloud computing service providers, which increases data security.
 In addition, we own the hardware and software components of our cloud system and our ability to integrate these components enables us to provide cloud computing as services or infrastructure to our customers in the technology services market.